sahmed19/sahmed19.github.io/_posts/2021-01-17-starting-out-flecs-monogame.markdown

 categories: blog
 ---
 # Leaving the Unity birdnest
-I started game development when I was around ten or so using Clickteam Fusion to make simple platformers.
-After I learned to code, I started using Unity, and have been a pretty loyal Unity dev ever since.
+I started game development when I was around ten using Clickteam Fusion to make simple platformers.
+After learning to code, I started using Unity, and have been a pretty loyal Unity dev ever since.
 All I've ever really known is coding within Unity's paradigm of GameObjects and C# and whatnot.
 I figured it was time to try something new.

 ### What to pick?
 To maximize the learning opportunity I wanted to use a lower-key framework, something that leaves most of the game loop to me.